awaxye/BME547/Lectures/Lecture4Jan25.md

 ### Can I clone to github?

-not exactly but you can make a new respositiry and then push everything there
+not exactly but you can make a new respository and then push everything there

 Create a fresh bare repository on the server:
 ```